mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ## First Multi-Blind Solvers

 Around the same time that blindfold solving started to gain popularity, multi-blind was also being practiced.
 The first recorded person to have memorized and blindfold solved more than one cube in a single session is Geir Ugelstad in 1998.
-Soon after others followed, continually increasing the number solved.
+Soon after, others followed, continually increasing the number solved.
 A history of a record of the most cubes solved can be viewed on recordholders.org [12].
 This is a site created by Ralf Lau, one of the early multi-blind unofficial record holders.

 ![](img/BlindfoldSolvingOrigins/MultiBLDRecords.png)

-There were others who were able to solve more than one cube at in succession.
+There were others who were able to solve more than one cube in succession.
 Notably Richard Carr is missing from the record list.
 In August 2002, Carr posted that he had solved four cubes blindfolded in a total time of two hours including memorization [13].
 Carr also mentions his multi-blind achievements on his page hosted on Jessica Fridrich’s website [14].

 ![](img/BlindfoldSolvingOrigins/Carr1.png)